 Care after hours

 Many people end up in an ER as a result of scheduling, not necessarily medical necessity.
 This can be costly, as the advanced, round-the-clock care provided by ERs is by nature more expensive.
 And, by law, if you come to an emergency room for care that facility is required to treat you.
 For less serious issues, there are more appropriate alternatives for care.
 Urgent care refers to clinics that operate on a walk-in basis and keep non-traditional hours, but are not designated emergency facilities.
 Some family medicine clinics offer walk-in care at certain times.
-You can also utilize video medical services, such as Doctor On Demand, in which you can see a board –certified physician by smartphone or other personal device right from home or wherever you may be.

 These alternatives can save you money and time, while providing care in the most optimal way.